imagej/imagej.github.io/pages/BigDataViewer.md

 ## Installation

 The BigDataViewer comes with Fiji.
-You should have a sub-menu .
+You should have a sub-menu {% include bc content="Plugins | BigDataViewer" %}.

 ## Usage